dalbay/Node.js-Tutorials/README.md

 ### Types of Packages and Installs
 - Simple/regular dependancies are packages that contain some code that we can include in our own code. *Code upon which we build our application*.
 Our code will depend on them to work correctly.
-  For exampl, express is a dependency.
+  For example, express is a dependency.
+- Development dependencies - tools for development.
+  For example, testing tool, debugger,...

 - Install **Slugify**
   - to make more readable URL's.